top of page

 At Pax Mediation, our FMCA-accredited family mediators understand the challenges families face when planning for school holidays.
 We can help you:

-Focus on child-centred solutions that reduce conflict and prioritise your child’s well-being.
+• Focus on child-centered solutions that reduce conflict and prioritize your child’s well-being.

 📞 Call us: 0800 058 4303